The Great Glen Way is a 79 mi (127 km) hike between Fort William and Inverness in the Scottish Highlands.

 Section 2: Gairlochy to Laggan

-2 Gairlochy is a tiny village at the outlet of Loch Lochy, with little accommodation and no shops.
-Spean Bridge 4 miles east has more facilities and a railway station.
 While the main road is east, the Great Glen Way cleaves to the west side of Loch Lochy: the "pepper pot lighthouse" marks the entrance to the canal.
 Follow the minor road to Clunes, by the outflow from Loch Arkaig.
 This area is Lochaber, homeland of Clan Cameron, and there's a museum and clan graveyard.
-It is not worth diverting to Loch Arkaig in search of its legendary lost Jacobite treasure and equally improbable monster, so continue on the forest track to Laggan.
-This section is 13 miles / 21 km and level.
+It is not worth diverting to Loch Arkaig in search of its legendary lost Jacobite treasure and equally improbable monster, so continue on the forest track to 3 Laggan.
+Laggan is a straggling place along the canal, with little accommodation.
+This section is mostly level.

 Section 3: Laggan to Fort Augustus